gohugoio/hugoThemesSiteBuilder/README.md

 To have a look at popular licenses, please visit the [Open Source Initiative](https://opensource.org/licenses) website.

-**Note:** When porting an existing theme from another platform to Hugo, or if you are forking another Hugo theme in order to add new features and you wish to submit the derivative work for inclusion at the Hugo Themes Showcase, you really need to make sure that the requirements of the original theme's license are met.
+> **Note**: When porting an existing theme from another platform to Hugo, or if you are forking another Hugo theme in order to add new features and you wish to submit the derivative work for inclusion at the Hugo Themes Showcase, you really need to make sure that the requirements of the original theme's license are met.
 And if the original theme does not have an Open Source license, you cannot add one.

 If a submission is found to violate the LICENSE of an original theme, it will be rejected without further discussion.